 As the name suggests, the university specializes in the field of science & technology.
 It’s the largest public research university to study in Norway.
 The academic performance of international students is expected to boost because of the highly experienced professors, students, and a learning environment.
 With a high acceptance rate, Norwegian University of Science and Technology also offers various other academic disciplines like:

 - Teacher Education

 If you’ve always wanted to pursue an education abroad without burning a hole in your pocket, Norway can be one of the best options for you.
-It may seem a little difficult to understand the university and course best suited for you and if this is the right time for you to take that step.
-With the help of mentors who have walked this path before you and counselors who recognize your strengths and demands, Leverage Edu can help you take the right step in the right direction to study in Norway.
-You can contact us at – +91-8826200293.
+It may seem a little difficult to understand the university and course best suited for you in order to study in Norway.
+Take the assistance of the leading overseas education consultants, Leverage Edu, and take an informed decision towards a fruitful career!
+You can contact us at – 1800 57 2000.